planetfederal/workshops/workshops/geoserver/style/source/style/linestring.rst

          stroke-width: 2px;
        }

 #.
-The **stroke-dasharray** is used to define breaks rendering the line as a dot dash pattern
+The **stroke-dasharray** is used to define breaks rendering the line as a dot dash pattern.

    .. code-block:: css
       :emphasize-lines: 7